Ferntree Gully

 The area's income profile falls below national averages based on AreaSearch analysis

-Ferntree Gully suburb has a median taxpayer income of $52,508 and an average income of $64,832 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $56,840 (median) and $70,181 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Ferntree Gully rank modestly, between the 47th and 51st percentiles.
-Distribution data shows that 35.0% of residents (10,034 people) fall within the $1,500 - $2,999 income bracket, mirroring the metropolitan region where 32.8% occupy this bracket.
-High housing costs consume 15.7% of income in Ferntree Gully, but strong earnings place disposable income at the 52nd percentile.
+Ferntree Gully suburb has a median taxpayer income of $52,508 and an average of $64,832 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than national averages, with Greater Melbourne's median income being $57,688 and average income being $75,164.
+Using Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $56,840 (median) and $70,181 (average).
+Census data from 2021 shows household, family, and personal incomes in Ferntree Gully rank modestly, between the 47th and 51st percentiles.
+Income distribution reveals that 35.0% of residents (10,034 people) fall within the $1,500 - $2,999 bracket, similar to the metropolitan region where 32.8% occupy this bracket.
+High housing costs consume 15.7% of income, but strong earnings place disposable income at the 52nd percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income